As the field of logistics changes, many organizations need to address the factors affecting warehousing efficiency in order to prepare for the future.

 The following methods could help your staff work smarter and boost overall warehouse efficiency:

-- Pick to light.
 Pick-to-light systems and put-to-light systems use indicator lights to help workers find or correctly place items.
 This speeds up the process of picking or putting away, since workers don’t have to search for the right location.
-And when synced with your warehouse management system (WMS) and enterprise resource planning tool, this solution makes it easy to keep tabs on your inventory.
+And when synced with your warehouse management system (WMS) and enterprise resource planning tool (ERP), this solution makes it easy to keep tabs on your inventory.

 How to evaluate the efficacy of your work methodology